550 Burrard St, Suite 2300, Bentall 5, PO Box 30, Vancouver, BC

 Year called to bar: 1998 (ON); 2009 (YT); 2009 (NT)

 Max Faille is a partner in Gowling WLG’s Vancouver office, practising in Indigenous law and constitutional litigation.
-Max represents numerous Indigenous governments and businesses across Canada, as well as private sector interests working with Indigenous communities.
-Max regularly provides advice on matters of Aboriginal and treaty rights, First Nation taxation, self-government, Aboriginal consultation and accommodation, Impact and Benefit Agreements, and Indigenous economic development.
-He also represents clients before all levels of court in Ontario, Quebec, Saskatchewan, Alberta, British Columbia, the Northwest Territories, Yukon, Nunavut, as well as the Federal Court of Canada, the Federal Court of Appeal, the Tax Court of Canada, and the SCC.
-Max practises in both official languages.
-He is also an adjunct professor of law at the University of British Columbia's Peter A. Allard School of Law, where he teaches First Nation Taxation.
-He has been recognized in Chambers Global, Chambers Canada, Benchmark Canada, The Canadian Legal Lexpert® Directory, The Best Lawyers in Canada, and The Legal 500 Canada.
+Max regularly represents Indigenous governments, businesses and organizations on matters of Aboriginal and treaty rights, First Nation taxation, self-government, governance and Indigenous economic development.
+His appellate advocacy includes appearances before the Courts of Appeal of Ontario, Quebec, the NWT, Yukon, Alberta and British Columbia, as well as the Federal Court of Appeal and the SCC.
+In the SCC, Max has represented several Indigenous communities and organizations, the Assembly of First Nations, and the governments of the NWT, Yukon and Newfoundland & Labrador.
+He has also acted for the government of Nunavut, the House of Commons and the Senate of Canada in constitutional litigation.
+He is also an Adjunct Professor of Law at the University of British Columbia Peter A. Allard School of Law, where he teaches First Nation Taxation.
+He has been recognized in Chambers Global, Chambers Canada, Benchmark Canada, The Canadian Legal Lexpert Directory, The Best Lawyers in Canada and the Legal 500 Canada.
 In 2016, Max was named Benchmark Canada’s Aboriginal Law Lawyer of the Year.
 In 2020, Max received the NWT Premier’s Award for Indigenous Partnership.

 Even three years ago, a Starbucks customer wouldn’t have had to ask for a straw.
 Now?
 Sure.
 And it’s not just consumer-oriented businesses that have had to roll with the times and become more environmentally conscious; institutional investors and industry — including in the resource sector — are also having to get on board.